leapicard/DGINN/README.md

 Please be aware that fasta sequence names/queryName must follow the format speSpe_GENE_Id (ex: homSap_MX1_CCDS13673, macMul_APOBEC3G_NM_001198693).

 ```
-# Path or list of paths to the files needed to start the pipeline
+# Path or list of paths (absolute or relative) to the files needed to start the pipeline
 # Please refer to **3/ Entry steps** for necessary files
 infile: